EmmaRocheteau/eICU-GNN-LSTM/README.md

     python3 -m src.dataloader.convert
     ```

-The following commands trains and evaluates the models introduced in our paper.
+The following commands train and evaluate the models introduced in our paper.

 N.B.